 This product is great for cooks of all skill levels and is a must for both indoor and outdoor cooking.
 Gone are the days of me having a half dozen different monitors in my cupboard, with wires tangled and hanging everywhere.

-I can sum up my thoughts on this product by repeating how I started the review, this is the best tool for temperature monitoring on the market.
+I can sum up my thoughts on this product by repeating how I started the review, this is one of the best tools for temperature monitoring on the market.
 It’s simple, intuitive and extremely accurate.